menu

 Overview

 Floyd is a tiny city located in the state of Iowa.
 With a population of 305 people and just one neighborhood, Floyd is the 417th largest community in Iowa.
-Floyd has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Floyd has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce